ndforler/KotlinExam/README.md

 ## 4. After a successful login, the user should be directed to a view that has
 <br>a)	your name and “Bucket List” across the top (1 mark)
 <br>b)	the background should be a travel related image in webp format.
 Do not copy my image, use your own.
 It only needs to work for a phone in portrait orientation (2 marks)
 <br>c)	buttons and header should use a colour scheme that aligns with the background image (1 mark).
 In the example below, the colour in the water was 41c2d1 and the sand was f4f5f7.
-<br>d)	Push your code to GitHub with the message “Challenge 4-nice background complete”
+d)	Push your code to GitHub with the message “Challenge 4-nice background complete”

 ## 5. Add a new bucket list item